 I might be accused of being obsessed with fuel efficiency.
 The nature of travel is carbon-emitting, so I try to do it with the least amount of impact I can when possible.
 Our 2004 Honda Accord, although not a compact car, still kicks butt at getting the most mileage out of a tank.
 (I also happen to drive infamously slow.)

 Gas Prices in the US fluctuate quite a bit between seasons and state taxes play a big part as well.
 But…

 There’s really nothing like the landscape of the Western US.
-Driving along a remote roads, you’ll just fly between a mesa or through a mountain pass and the landscape will open up so you can see for 50 miles, sometime more.
+Driving along remote roads, you’ll just fly between a mesa or through a mountain pass and the landscape will open up so you can see for 50 miles, sometimes more.
 Lightning will be flashing off in some direction and you may never reach it.
-They call Montana “Big Sky”, but I think the whole of the West is “big sky”, because the landscape makes the sky absolutely enormous.
+They call Montana “Big Sky”, but I think the whole of the West is “big sky” because the landscape makes the sky absolutely enormous.

 8 nights camping (3 night of free camping)

 1 night at an interstate rest area